How to stand out in a no-promo Facebook Group

 Frequently participating in these threads will help you gain visibility but also keep your name relevant!

-Want to join Music Biz Besties?
-We'd love to have you!
+Request to join Music Biz Besties today - we'd love to have you!